-Delicious chocolate cupcake with a gooey Creme Egg hidden inside – the perfect cupcakes for Easter!
+Delicious chocolate cupcake with a gooey Creme Egg hidden inside – these Chocolate Creme Egg Cupcakes are the perfect cupcakes for Easter!

 Easter is such a great time to bake, you can make anything Easter themed by just adding a mini egg to it!
 This year I have mainly been making these cupcakes and mini egg fridge cake.
 Like usual I gave up chocolate for lent which has not been fun as I’ve had a couple of orders for chocolate cake with ganache and even more chocolate on top.
 Making these and smelling the chocolate was hard, but I managed to make them without even licking the spoon!

-I read somewhere (I can’t find/remember where) from someone who had made similar cupcakes using Creme Eggs that lying the Creme Eggs down horizontally is the way forward.
+I read on Taming Twins blog that it is better to lie the Creme Eggs horizontally.
 I assumed you would place them vertically so the egg was upright, but this makes the egg less stable so it can wobble all over the place.
+It is also better to use frozen Creme Eggs as this helps them keep their shape whilst in the oven.

 For the cupcakes (makes 12 large cupcakes):